-Approaching from the South, leave the M1 at Junction 38 and take the A637 towards and then the A642 into Huddersfield.
-As you approach the town centre try to keep to the right hand lane as you will turn right at the island and go onto the A62 Leeds Road.
+The usual route should be taken when heading to Yorkshire or the North East via the A34 up to the M40 and then your preferred route to pick up the M1 and heading North, leave the M1 at Junction 38 and take the A637 towards and then the A642 into Huddersfield.
+As you approach the town centre try to keep to the right hand lane as you will turn right at the roundabout and onto the A62 Leeds Road.
 The stadium is a short distance down this road on the right.
-For the car parks turn right at the traffic lights, where the Market Pub is on the corner.
-The stadium is generally well signposted around Huddersfield town centre.

-The ground is walkable from Huddersfield train station, albeit a long one (15-20mins).
+Huddersfield Station is no more than a 15 minute walk at a comfortable pace, so around about 3/4 mile.
 After coming out of the Railway Station, turn down past the front of The George Hotel.
 Go straight over the crossroads into Northumberland Street and walk down across the Ring Road straight on into Leeds Road.
 Turn right down Gasworks Street.
-Straight over crossroads to the ground.
+Straight over the crossroads to the ground.

 Photo: Action Images